Category: Fall (autumn leaves)

 Enrian Temple, autumn leaves (厭離庵)

-The Enrian Temple stands out for the beauty of its autumn foliage.
+The Enrian Temple stands out for the beauty of its autumn colors.
 The place is known only to a few and is definitely a hidden gem in Kyoto.
 The Enrian Temple is located on the road from Seiryoji Temple to Nison-in Temple in Sagano.
 It is not far from Tenryuji Temple, the head temple of…

 Houkyouin Temple (宝筐院)